TEirola/the-mixer/README.md

 # The Mixer

 The application is created using Vue together with Volar and Pinia for state managment.
 Gsap is used for some basic animations on the application.

-To use the application, clone this project and follow the steps below.
+To use the application, you can visit https://the-mixer.vercel.app/, otherwise you can also clone this project and follow the steps below.

 ## Recommended IDE Setup